Abortion in focus in Wisconsin, Minnesota midterm primary voting

 Aug 9 (Reuters) - A week after Kansas voters firmly rejected an attempt to restrict abortion, the issue will play a key role in Wisconsin and Minnesota midterm primaries on Tuesday as Republican candidates for governor vow to ban the procedure if elected.

-In Wisconsin, the two top contenders for the Republican nomination to run for governor on Nov.
-8, construction magnate Tim Michels and Lieutenant Governor Rebecca Kleefisch, say they will enforce a 19th-century abortion ban that has prompted providers to stop offering the procedure since the U.S. Supreme Court eliminated the nationwide right in June.
+In Wisconsin, the two top contenders for the Republican nomination to run for governor in the November general elections, construction magnate Tim Michels and Lieutenant Governor Rebecca Kleefisch, say they will enforce a 19th-century abortion ban that has prompted providers to stop offering the procedure since the U.S. Supreme Court eliminated the nationwide right in June.

 With a Republican-majority legislature, either candidate could push through abortion restrictions as governor.
 Democratic incumbent Tony Evers and his administration have filed litigation challenging the 1849 law while promising not to prosecute doctors who violate it.

 The contest between Kleefisch and Michels is the latest proxy battle between Donald Trump and more moderate Republicans.
-The former president has thrown his support behind Michels, who has poured millions of dollars of his own money into the race, while former Vice President Mike Pence and former Governor Scott Walker have endorsed Kleefisch.
+The former president has thrown his support behind Michels, who has poured millions of dollars of his own money into the race, while Trump's former vice president, Mike Pence, and former Governor Scott Walker have endorsed Kleefisch.

-A similar dynamic is at play in Minnesota, where Republicans on Tuesday will select a nominee to take on Democratic Governor Tim Walz in November.
+A similar dynamic is at play in Minnesota, where Republicans on Tuesday will select a nominee to take on Democratic Governor Tim Walz on Nov.
+8.

 The leading Republican is former state Senator Scott Jensen, a physician who has pledged to try to ban most abortions and has cast doubt on the seriousness of the COVID-19 pandemic.
 Abortion remains legal in Minnesota, where Democrats control one of the two legislative chambers.

-Last week's Kansas ballot, which saw about 60% of voters support abortion rights, has raised Democrats' hopes that the issue will mobilize their base in November and attract votes from independents and moderate Republicans.
-This follows the Supreme Court's overturning of the Roe v Wade decision that legalized abortion nationwide in 1973.
+Last week's Kansas ballot, which saw about 60% of voters support abortion rights, has raised Democrats' hopes that the issue will mobilize their base and attract votes from independents and moderate Republicans.
+This follows the Supreme Court's overturning of the Roe v.
+Wade decision that legalized abortion nationwide in 1973.

 Unlike the Kansas initiative, which was open to voters of all parties, Tuesday's Republican primaries will reflect the preference of just Republican voters.